Test complete simulations combining preCICE components of specific versions.

 • openfoam-adapter.yaml

-• Dockerfile: a multi-stage build Dockerfile that defines how to build each component, in a layered approach
+• Multi-stage build Dockerfiles that define how to build each component, in a layered approach

-• docker-compose.template.yaml: Describes how to prepare each test (Docker Componse service template)
+• docker-compose.template.yaml: Describes how to prepare each test (Docker Compose service template)

 • docker-compose.field_compare.template.yaml: Describes how to compare results with fieldcompare (Docker Compose service template)